 - 4. Landscaping: The final landscape plan shall be substantially consistent with the Preliminary Landscape Plan (Exhibit M) and be consistent with all applicable provisions of Zoning Ordinance Chapter 130.33 (Landscaping Standards) and the 2015 California Model Water Efficiency Landscape Ordinance (MWELO). - 5.
-Signs: Final installed signage must be consistent with the approved sign design and location as shown on the project Site Plan (Exhibit K). - Tribal Cultural Resources (United Auburn Indian Community): If any suspected 6.
-Tribal Cultural Recources (TCRs) are discovered during ground disturbing construction activities, all work shall cease within 100 feet of the find, or an agreed upon distance based on the project area and nature of the find.
+Signs: Final installed signage must be consistent with the approved sign design and location as detailed on the project Signage Plan (Exhibit S). - 6.
+Tribal Cultural Resources (Shingle Springs Band of Miwok & Auburn Rancheria): If any suspected Tribal Cultural Recources (TCRs) are discovered during ground disturbing construction activities, all work shall cease within 100 feet of the find, or an agreed upon distance based on the project area and nature of the find.
 A Tribal Representative from a California Native American tribe that is traditionally and culturally affiliated with a geographic area shall be immediately notified and shall determine if the find is a TCR (PRC §21074).
 The Tribal Representative will make recommendations for further evaluation and treatment as necessary.
 Preservation in place is the preferred alternative under CEQA and UAIC protocols, and every effort must be made to preserve the resources in place, including through project redesign.
 Culturally appropriate treatment may be, but is not limited to, processing materials for reburial, minimizing handling of cultural objects, leaving objects in place within the landscape, returning objects to a location within the project area where they will not be subject to future impacts.
 The Tribe does not consider curation of TCRs to be appropriate or respectful and request that materials not be permanently curated, unless approved by the Tribe.
 The contractor shall implement any measures deemed by the CEQA lead agency to be necessary and feasible to preserve in place, avoid, or minimize impacts to the resource, including, but not limited to, facilitating the appropriate tribal treatment of the find, as necessary.
 Treatment that preserves or restores the cultural character and integrity of a TCR may include Tribal Monitoring, culturally appropriate recovery of cultural objects, and reburial of cultural objects or cultural soil.
 Work at the discovery location cannot resume until all necessary investigation and evaluation of the discovery under the requirements of CEQA, including AB 52, has been satisfied. - 7.
-Playground Noise: To avoid nighttime and evening noise levels in excess of required thresholds of Table 130.37.060.1 (Noise Level Performance Standards for Noise Sensitive Land Uses Affected by Non-Transportation Sources), use of the playground area, shown as "Tot Lot" on the approved Site Plan (Exhibit K) must be limited to the hours of 7 a.m. to 7 p.m. daily. - 8.
-Parking Lot Noise Barrier: To avoid parking lot noise levels in excess of the thresholds of Table 130.37.060.1, two seven-foot tall permanent noise barriers must be constructed along portions of the northern and southern boundaries of the project parcel at locations shown in Figure 2 of the project noise study (Exhibit S).
-Such noise barriers may consist of ether masonry, precast concrete panels or wood/wood composite materials with overlapping slats and appropriate screws.
-Nails shall not be allowed in any wooden barrier.
-Said noise barriers shall be shown on all applicable building and/or grading permit plans.
-Conformance with this condition shall be verified by Planning Division staff prior to issuance of a building or grading permit, as applicable.

-9. Construction Noise: To avoid nighttime and evening construction noise in excess of the objective thresholds of Table 130.37.060.1 and as further specified in General Plan Policy 6.5.1.11, noise-generating construction activities shall be limited to between the hours of 7:00 am and 7:00 pm Monday through Friday and between 8:00 am to 8:00 pm on weekends and on federally-recognized holidays.
+Construction Noise: To avoid nighttime and evening construction noise in excess of the objective thresholds of Table 130.37.060.1 and as further specified in General Plan Policy 6.5.1.11, noise-generating construction activities shall be limited to between the hours of 7:00 am and 7:00 pm Monday through Friday and between 8:00 am to 8:00 pm on weekends and on federally-recognized holidays.